TheOneTheOnlyDavidBrown/crunchpowjs/README.md

 export class Example {
   constructor(data) {
-    this.data = new Liaison(data) // sets objects
+    this.bind = new Liaison(data) // sets objects
-    new Binding(this.data) // sets data bindings
+    this.binding = new Binding(this.bind) // sets data bindings
     this.anotherFunction()
   }

   anotherFunction() {
-    // here you have access to this.data.user and this.data.programming_languages
+    // here you have access to this.bind.user and this.bind.programming_languages
-    console.log(this.data.user)
+    console.log(this.bind.user)
-    console.log(this.data.programming_languages)
+    console.log(this.bind.programming_languages)
   }
 }
 ```